zhouyb126/AutomaticWatchFaces/README.md

 [Article/Guide from iSpazio](https://www.facebook.com/groups/AWFgroup/) Written by [Emanuele Esposito](https://www.instagram.com/emanuele_esp/)

 # Use
 - To change watches : Rotate the Digital Crown.
+You can now do it with your iPhone !
 - To change watchfaces on same model : Swipe to the right/left.
 - To play/pause the chronograph function : One tap on the watchface.
 - To reset the chronograph function : Long press on the watchface.